 Organizers are strongly encouraged to use the ESCoP Conference Budget Calculator, to calculate the different types of fee and to obtain a realistic estimation of the available budget to the organizers.
 The calculator can be obtained from the Secretary, who can also be contacted for more information concerning the calculator.

-In addition to the catering costs, usual costs are (1) use of the rooms, (2) boards for posters, (3) making of the program and the abstracts book (in written and electronic form ), (4) welcome reception, (5) costs for the invited speakers.
+In addition to the catering costs, usual costs are (1) use of the rooms, (2) boards for posters, (3) making of the program and the abstracts book/app, (4) welcome reception, (5) costs for the invited speakers.
 Because the speakers of some of the workshops before the conference proper must be paid, it is good to budget an additional €6K here.

 ESCoP will contribute 2500 Euros to fund the travel and accommodation of the Broadbent and Bertelson lecturers.
 It will also make available a 5000 Euro advance to cover expenses (to be paid back after the meeting).